OpenSourceBrain/PotjansDiesmann2014/NEST_SLI/README.md

 1. Download NEST (http://www.nest-initiative.org/index.php/Software:Download)

-2. Compile NEST with MPI support (use the --with-mpi option when configuring) according to the instructions on http://www.nest-initiative.org/index.php/Software:Installation
+2. Compile NEST according to the instructions on http://www.nest-initiative.org/index.php/Software:Installation Use the --with-mpi flag to configure with MPI support

 3. In user_params.sli adjust output_dir, mpi_path, and nest_path to your system

 4. In sim_params.sli adjust the following parameters:

+   - 'run_mode': test or production
    - the number of compute nodes 'n_nodes'
-   - the number of processors per node 'n_procs_per_node'
+   - the number of processes per node 'n_procs_per_node'
    - queuing system parameters 'walltime' and 'memory'
    - simulation time 't_sim'